catapplesofa/portfolio/_posts/2025-06-20-aibwebpage.md

 ## Description

-As an interdisciplinary intern at The Verse, I reimagined and transformed the Adventure in Breath webpage into an immersive game arcade experience.
+As an web designer intern at The Verse, I reimagined and transformed the Adventure in Breath webpage into an immersive game arcade experience.
 This project challenged me to rapidly acquire new technical skills while designing a cohesive aesthetic that promotes mindful gaming through playful, peaceful interactions.

 ## Learning & Technical Skills